Getting Started With CI/CD for Machine Learning Pipelines

 • Log, view, and retrieve experiments in your preferred experiment tracker

-• Upload and download model artifacts directly to the GitLab model registry
+• Upload and download model artifacts from your model registry

 • Automatically report model metrics and performance in the merge request for review by others.

-• Allow training and scoring CI pipelines to run at set dates and times using Scheduled pipelines
+• Allow training and inference CI pipelines to run at set dates and times using Scheduled pipelines

 • Log results to Project wiki